StevenChangZH/FastPupillaryFatiqueDetection/README.md

 # Fast Pupillary Fatique Waves Detection
 Real-time pupillary fatique wave detection using OpenCV &amp; C++.
-This is our Computer Vision course project. **NOTICE: project uncompleted for now**
+This is our Computer Vision course project.

 ## What is it?
 We use it to detect your pupillary diameter waves.
 Spontaneous waves of pupillary size and tiredness of human body are correlated. (`LOWENSTEIN O,FEINBERG R,LOEWENFELD I E. Pupillary movements during acute and chronic fatigue[J].Invest Ophthalmol Vis Sci,1963,2(2):138-157.`  )